j-zenger/Data-Analysis-Portfolio/README.md

 ---

-This portfolio serves as an evolving collection of my work, showcasing my skills in data science and ESG analysis.
-I am always open to collaborations and discussions on data-driven sustainability solutions!
+This portfolio serves as an evolving collection of my work, showcasing my skills in data analysis.
+I am always open to collaborations and discussions on data-driven solutions!